grantholle/moviedb-promise/README.md

 The main credit goes to the [original `moviedb` package](https://github.com/impronunciable/moviedb) by Dan Zajdband.

+## What is themoviedb.org

+The Movie Database (TMDB) is a community built project that stores data about movies and television shows.
+The project started in 2008 and has become one of the largest databases in the world.
+There are few databases with the vast data TMDB provides.
+In addition, TMDB gives special attention to international content which is often difficult to find on other databases.
+TMDB supports 39 different languages and is currently used in 180 countries.

+In addition to information about actors, directors, production years, movie titles, genres, etc., TMDB also provides high resolution posters and fanart that can easily be incorporated into personal projects.
+The size of the image database is vast and growing at a rate of 1000 images a day.
+TMDB processes over 3 billion requests by millions of users daily.

+The vast amount of data gathered and stored by TMDB can be accessed via its API.
+With a key and a URL, making a request is simple.
+However, managing all the requests needed to create say, a movie rating website, would be quite the task.
+You'd have to create a function for every type of request needed.
+That's where moviedb-promise comes in.
+With it's suite of over 100 functions, moviedb-promise makes interacting with TMDB easy.

 ## Changelog for v3

 - Each tmdb function has the correct parameter and response types based on the documentation